How to help an overweight chihuahua

 To use this formula, first you need to convert her weight from pounds to kilograms.
 One kilogram = 2.2 pounds, so divide her ideal weight (not her current weight) in pounds by 2.2.
 50/2.2 = 22.7, so your dog’s ideal weight in kilograms is 22.7.
 Now our formula looks like this: Daily calories = 22.7 (kg) x 30 + 70.
 And finally, it looks like this: Daily calories = 751.
 If your dog eats 750 calories a day, she should drop steadily to her ideal weight of 50 pounds and maintain it.

 Books by Chihuahua Power

-If counting calories is too complicated and time consuming, then just follow these simple steps for a steady weight loss.
+If counting calories is too complicated and time consuming, then just follow these simple steps to slim down your fat chihuahua.

 - Stop or significantly reduce treats.

 - Weigh your dog so you can plot progress.

 - Feed for her ideal weight not her current weight.